MarcinSc/gdx-gemp-lib/README.md

 ### gdx-gemp-camera2d
 Configurable camera controller for 2D games.
 The camera's behavior is controlled via defined constraints.

-### gdx-gemp-camera2d-test
-A module containing an application demonstrating how to use gdx-gemp-camera2d.
-It also uses gdx-gemp-template-ashley module for entity loading.

 ### gdx-gemp-common
 Set of tiny classes, which are used across many of other modules.